 Psychotherapy involves therapist-lead interventions for people struggling with unhealthy drug and alcohol use.
 These interventions may take place in small groups or one-on-one with a counselor.
-There are multiple forms of therapy, many of which are very helpful in treating addiction.
-If you seek recovery from alcohol or drug abuse, therapy should play a large role in your treatment program.
+There are multiple forms of addiction therapy services, many of which are very helpful in treating addiction.
+If you seek recovery from alcohol or drug abuse, therapy should play a large role in your substance abuse treatment program.

 What Is Psychotherapy?